tn3w/flask_Captchaify/README.md

 ## Installation guide
 1. Make sure you have the latest version of Python and Pip installed, you also need git installed.
-2. Clone the repository to your computer with `git clone https://github.com/tn3w/flask_DDoSify` or download the ZIP file and unzip it.
+2. Install the script with pip `pip install flask_DDoSify` or manually via `git clone https://github.com/tn3w/flask_DDoSify` or download the zip.
-3. Make sure the folder that was created is called `flask_DDoSify`.
-4. Now use the following command to install all required packages: `python -m pip install -r flask_DDoSify/requirements.txt`.
-5. Now create your flask script in the folder where the subfolder `flask_DDoSify` was installed.
+3. If you installed it manually, make sure your python script is in the folder where there is a subfolder flask_DDoSify, and make sure you run `pip install -r requirements.txt` in the flask_DDoSify folder.
-6. Make sure that after:
+5. Make sure that after:
    ```python
    app = Flask(__name__)
    ```